UP: Boy slapped by classmates on teacher's instruction moves to another school | Education

 The boy's father and members of the organisation visited the new school on Monday and completed the admission procedure, he added.

+Officials here said that the Commission has asked the district magistrate and senior superintendent of police of Muzaffarnagar to send an eight-point report about the incident.

+The Commission has also directed that the BSA of Muzaffarnagar and teacher Tripta Tyagi to physically appear before it in Lucknow on September 6.

-A video of the Mulsim boy getting slapped by his classmates on the direction of the school teacher who was also seen making objectionable remarks against the community went viral on social media a few days ago, triggering an outrage from all quarters.
+A video of the Muslim boy getting slapped by his classmates on the directions of the school teacher who was also seen making objectionable remarks against the community went viral on social media a few days ago, triggering an outrage from all quarters.
 The teacher Tripta Tyagi has been booked.

 The school remained closed for the third day on Monday, with its management saying that they were busy replying to the show cause notice served to it by the education department over the school's affiliation.